BeatriceMani/classroom-librarian/DESIGN_DOCUMENT.md

 #### Currently in scope:
 * U1 As a student, I can view details for a specific book
+* U8 As an administrator, I can add books to our school catalog

 #### Coming soon:
 * U2 As a student, I can browse to see what books are available in my classroom